Tikar people: Founding of Tikar kingdoms

 In the late 14th century, two Tikar brothers, Tinki and Guié, founded two autonomous Tikar kingdoms: the Kingdom of Bankim (also called Kimi) at Rifum, and the Kingdom of Ngambé-Tikar.
 These lineages gave rise to Tikar princes and princesses who embarked on significant migrations, creating new dynasties.

-In the first wave of migrations, Prince Ncharé (also called Njáré) founded the Kingdom of Bamum, Prince Doundje established the Kingdom of Nditam (also called Bandam) and ruled alongside Queen Mother Nduingnyi, Prince Kpo departed Nditam to found the Kingdom of Ngoumé, Prince G'Batteu created the Kingdom of Gâ, and Princess N'Gouen (also called Nguonso) established the Kingdom of Nso (also called Banso).
+In the first wave of migrations, Prince Ncharé (also called Njáré) founded the Kingdom of Bamum, Princess N'Gouen (also called Nguonso) established the Kingdom of Nso (also called Banso), and Prince Doundje established the Kingdom of Nditam (also called Bandam), ruling alongside Queen Mother Nduingnyi.
+Later Prince Kpo departed Nditam to found the Kingdom of Ngoumé, and Prince G'Batteu created the Kingdom of Gâ.

 In the second wave of migration, Prince Mbli left Bankim to establish the Kingdom of Kong, while Prince Indie and Prince Ouhin migrated south, founding the villages of We and Ina, respectively.
 However, these settlements never developed into full-fledged kingdoms.